-From admin on February 18th, 2010 in Minneapolis
+From Margaret Everton on February 18, 2010 in Minneapolis

 Gaining Space by Stealing Closets

 Wasted space in coat closets was quickly acquisitioned for use in kitchen resizing.
 That way, the kitchen got bigger without traveling out of bounds.

 One of the major design moves was removing divisions between the kitchen and adjacent rooms.
 Among the biggest culprits in this regard were soffit assemblies and hanging cabinets.
 Once those were out of the way, the kitchen enjoyed a presence in the rest of the house.